cshawky/WinCertes/README.md

   "WinCertes.exe -a -e me@example.com -d test1.example.com -d test2.example.com -p"

-This will automatically create and register account with email me@example.com, and request the certificate for (test1.example.com, test2.example.com), then import it into Windows Certificate store, create a Scheduled Task to manage renewal, then save settings to registry [HKLM\SOFTWARE\WinCertes\test1.example.com].
-Once the settings are saved to registry WinCertes.exe may be run with -n test1.example.com to re-use the same settings. e.g.
+This will create a certificate with certname=test1.example.com and store all information for this certificate in the WinCertes registry under a sub key with the same name.
+This syntax is similar to using --extra=2 that would create a subkey called "extra2".

-  "WinCertes.exe -n test1.example.com" will renew that certificate.
+  "WinCertes.exe -n test1.example.com" will renew that certificate (if created without a certname or with certname as specificed).
+  "WinCertes.exe --extra=2 will renew that certificate (if created with the --extra=2 parameter).
   "WinCertes.exe -n test1.example.com -r" will revoke that certificate.

 Be sure to revoke a certificate before deleting registry keys via --reset

   "WinCertes.exe -n test1.example.com --reset" will revoke that certificate.

-For debugging use: -s https://acme-staging-v02.api.letsencrypt.org/directory

 ```

 Using Non-Let's Encrypt CA